-- Unit is DC Powered - I/O & USB are Isolated from the network and input power. - Outputs are connected in tandem with corresponding inputs. - Inputs use TTL Logic Levels - Outputs are Open-Drain, n-channel, low-side switches. - I/O channels are individually pulled up to the excitation rail. - I/O circuit return is common to USB ground.
+- Unit is DC Powered - I/O & USB are Isolated from the network and input power. - Outputs are connected in tandem with corresponding inputs. - Inputs use TTL Logic. - Outputs are Open-Source, Pchannel switches. - I/O channels are individually pulled down to Return. - I/O circuit return is common to USB ground.

-This model has 16 smart low-side mosfet switches controlled by a 32-bit microcontroller.
-Switches are the open-drains of N-channel mosfets and sink load current to return.
-Each drain is pulled up to the I/O excitation supply rail via a $10 \text{K}\Omega$ pull-up resistor and is fed back to the controller through a $100 \text{K}\Omega$ series resistor driving an inverting input buffer with its input diode clamped to its +3.3 V rail, allowing input voltages well above its rail.
-Input transitions use TTL logic thresholds and feed the actual state of the tandem drain back, or an input state from the field when its tandem output turned OFF.
-Network communication specific to EtherNet/IPTMis handled by a separate controller on a mating communication board, serial-UART linked to the I/O board.
-Power for the I/O and network circuits is provided via an isolated fly-back converter on the I/O board that operates from 12-32V.
-The unit is setup for network operation via a USB connection between a host PC and the microcontroller of the I/O board.
-The host PC runs model specific configuration software designed for the model.
+Unit has 16 smart high-side, P-channel power mosfet switches controlled by a 32-bit microcontroller to provide open-source switching of excitation to the load to (sourcing).
+Inputs are pulled down to Return via $10K\Omega$ pull-down resistors and are also fed back to the controller through series $100K\Omega$ resistors which drive non-inverting input buffers with input diodes clamped to their +3.3V rail, allowing input voltages well above the rail.
+Input transitions use TTL logic thresholds and feedback the state of the tandem output source, or a field input state when its tandem output is turned OFF.
+Network communication specific to Modbus TCP/IP is handled by a separate controller on its mating communication board that is serial-UART linked.
+Power for the I/O and network circuits is provided via an isolated flyback converter on board that operates from 12-32V.
+The unit is setup for network operation via a USB connection between a host PC and the I/O board.
+The host PC runs model specific configuration software designed for the DIO XT models.
 Refer to the block diagram above to gain a better understanding of how this model works.